yeasy/learning_pickleball/en/01_background.md

 The pickleball field measures 44x20 feet and the net is 34 inches high in the middle and 36 inches high on the side.
 At least 10 feet (approximately 3 meters) of distance should remain after the baseline, and at least 7 feet of distance should be remained from the sideline.
 The line width is 2 inches.
 For indoor courts, there must be at least 20 feet (approximately 6.1 meters) height from the ceiling.

-The ground area within 7 feet (approximately 2.13 meters) on both sides of the net is called the "Non-Volley Zone (NVZ)" or "Kitchen (Kitchen)".
-Before, during and after the volley, no part of the player's body (including the paddle and accessories) may touch the Non-Volley Zone.
+The ground area within 7 feet (approximately 2.13 meters) on both sides of the net is called the "Non-Volley Zone (NVZ)" or "Kitchen".
+Players may enter the NVZ to play a ball that has bounced.
+The restriction applies to volleying: a player, or anything in contact with the player, may not contact the NVZ during the act of volleying, and after entering the NVZ both feet must re-establish completely outside the zone before the player volleys.

 A pickleball court is the same size as a badminton court.
 Therefore, it is very convenient to raise the net to play badminton and lower it to play pickleball in the same field.